Returning to Running After Injury

 Especially if you had a stress fracture, opt for softer surfaces such as smooth dirt trails (avoid anything too technical), grass, or indoor or outdoor tracks.
 The treadmill provides a soft surface and the option to stop at any time, but be cautious when using it after injury.
 Set the pace based on effort, not based on your ego.

-So how do we put all of this physiology together into practical training applications?
+So how do we put all of this physiology together into practical training applications with smart return to running programs?

 For several weeks, your running should be done at an easy effort.
 Do not compare yourself to your pre-injury paces yet.
 Focus on maintaining an effort light enough that you can carry on a conversation.
 This will reduce the risk of injury and optimize the redevelopment of your aerobic base.